 Elizabeth Markovits's research interests range from ancient Greek political thought to contemporary feminist and democratic theory.
 She is the author of The Politics of Sincerity: Frank Speech, Plato, and Democratic Judgment (Pennsylvania State University Press, 2008).
 The book explores the dangers that invocations of sincerity hold for contemporary democracy through an examination of Plato's Socratic dialogues.
 Her work on rhetoric and politics has also appeared in the Journal of Political Philosophy and the online journal POROI (Project on the Rhetoric of Inquiry).
+She has also worked on problems of participatory parity for women in the contemporary United States and how public policy reform, especially reforms affecting the social organization of carework, can lead to more radical change in gender equality; this work, co-authored with Prof. Susan Bickford (UNC at Chapel Hill) appeared in Perspectives on Politics in 2013.

-Markovits was the Executive Co-Director for the interdisciplinary Association for Political Theory (2007-2010) and currently serves on the Editorial Board of the journal Perspectives on Politics.
+Markovits was the executive co-director for the interdisciplinary Association for Political Theory (2007-2010) and currently serves on the editorial board of the journal Perspectives on Politics.

 - "Why is Most Family Labor Still Gender-Linked?"
 Office of Communications and Marketing, May 29, 2014